turretcss/turretcss/docs/base.md

 ### Font Smoothing

-Turret sets `--font-smoothing-antialiased` on the `<html>` root tag for browsers that support font-smoothing, this can be overwritten with the `--font-smoothing-auto` mixin.
+turretcss sets `--font-smoothing-antialiased` on the `<html>` root tag for browsers that support font-smoothing, this can be overwritten with the `--font-smoothing-auto` mixin.

 ### Min Height